zsparal/api-documentation/source/reference/mollie-js/component-object.rst

 A ``Component`` object in the Mollie JavaScript SDK references an embeddable checkout component, such as a credit card number field or a credit card expiry date field.

-For a step-by-step tutorial on integrating Mollie Components, please refer to the :doc:`Mollie Components guide </components/overview>`.
+For a step-by-step tutorial on integrating Mollie Components, refer to the :doc:`Mollie Components guide </components/overview>`.

 .. _components-mollie-component-mount: